 The main reason for this, is you’ve got to fact-check and confirm that the person you’re learning X, Y, or Z from.
 Are they where you want to be in that particular area?

-Want to learn finances?
+Wanna learn finances?
 Better be learning from a certified millionaire or above.

 Want to learn copy?
 Better learn from a successful copywriter.

 Then you need to check up with whoever’s currently doing that thing successfully.
+Someone who’s already mastered the secrets to building wealth, not learning them at the same time as you are!

 It’s not about finding a perfect person, because they don’t exist.
 It’s more about finding a mentor who’s currently in the position you want to be in, in a particular area of your life.